OPM/ResInsight/docs/WellLogsAndPlots.md

 </div>

 The disply name of a curve is normally generated automatically.
 The options grouped below **Auto Name** can be used to tailor the length and content of the curve name.

+##### Curve extraction calculation
+Ectraction curves are calculated by finding the intersections between a well trajectory and the cell-faces in a particular grid model.
+Usually there are two intersections at nearly the same spot; the one leaving the previous cell, and the one entering the next one.
+At each intersection point the measured depth along the trajectory is interpolated from the trajectory data.
+The result value is retreived from the corresponding cell in different ways depending on the nature of the underlying result.

+For Eclipse results the cell face value is used directly.
+This is normally the same as the corresponding cell value, but if a **Directional combined results** is used, (See [ Derived Results ]({{ site.baseurl }}/docs/derivedresults) ) it will be that particular face's value.

+Abaqus results are interpolated across the intersected cell-face from the result values associated with the nodes of that face.
+This is also the case for integration point results, as they are directly associated with their corresponding element node in ResInsight.

 #### Well Log LAS Curves